 Anjelica HustonActorAnjelica Huston was born on July 8, 1951 in Santa Monica, California, to prima ballerina Enrica "Ricki" (Soma) and director and actor John Huston.
 Her mother, who was from New York, was of Italian descent, and her father had English, Scottish, and Scots-Irish ancestry.
 Huston spent most of her childhood overseas, in Ireland and England, and in 1969 first dipped her toe into the acting profession, taking a few small roles in her father's movies.
 However, in that year her mother died in a car accident, at 39, and Huston relocated to the United States, where the tall, exotically beautiful young woman modeled for several years.
 While modeling, Huston had a few more small film roles, but decided to focus more on movies in the early 1980s.
 She prepared herself by reaching out to acting coach Peggy Feury and began to get roles.
 The first notable part was in Bob Rafelson's remake of the classic noir movie The Postman Always Rings Twice (1981) (in which Jack Nicholson, with whom Huston was living at the time, was the star).
 After a few more years of on-again, off-again supporting work, her father perfectly cast her as calculating, imperious Maerose, the daughter of a Mafia don whose love is scorned by a hit man (Nicholson again) in his film adaptation of Richard Condon's Mafia-satire novel Prizzi's Honor (1985).
 Huston won the Best Supporting Actress Oscar for her performance, making her the first person in Academy Award history to win an Oscar when a parent and a grandparent (her father and grandfather Walter Huston) had also won one.
 Huston thereafter worked prolifically, including notable roles in Francis Ford Coppola's Gardens of Stone (1987), Barry Sonnenfeld's film versions of the Charles Addams cartoons The Addams Family (1991) and Addams Family Values (1993), in which she portrayed Addams matriarch Morticia, Wes Anderson's The Royal Tenenbaums (2001) and The Life Aquatic with Steve Zissou (2004).
 Probably her finest performance on-screen, however, was as Lilly, the veteran, iron-willed con artist in Stephen Frears' The Grifters (1990), for which she received another Oscar nomination, this time for Best Actress.
 A sentimental favorite is her performance as the lead in her father's final film, an adaptation of James Joyce's The Dead (1987) -- with her many years of residence in Ireland, Huston's Irish accent in the film is authentic.
 Endowed with her father's great height and personal boldness, and her mother's beauty and aristocratic nose, Huston certainly cuts an imposing figure, and brings great confidence and authority to her performances.
 She clearly takes her craft seriously and has come into her own as a strong actress, emerging from under the shadow of her father, who passed away in 1987.
 Huston married the sculptor Robert Graham in 1992.
 The couple lived in the Los Angeles area before Graham's death in 2008.More

 Christopher LloydActorChristopher Lloyd was born on October 22, 1938 in Stamford, Connecticut, USA as Christopher Allen Lloyd.
-He is an actor, known for Back to the Future (1985), Clue (1985) and Who Framed Roger Rabbit (1988).
+He is an actor, known for Back to the Future (1985), Who Framed Roger Rabbit (1988) and Clue (1985).
 He has been married to Lisa Loiacono since November 23, 2016.
 He was previously married to Jane Walker Wood, Carol Ann Vanek, Kay Tornborg and Catherine Boyd.More

 Tony ShalhoubActorAnthony Marcus Shalhoub was born and raised in Green Bay, Wisconsin.
 His father, Joseph Shalhoub, who owned a grocery chain, emigrated from Lebanon to the United States as an orphan at age ten, later marrying Shalhoub's mother, Helen (Seroogy), who herself was born in Wisconsin, to Lebanese parents.
 When Tony was six, he was introduced to the theater, in a school production of "The King and I".
 He graduated from Green Bay East High, and then graduated with a Bachelor's degree in drama from the University of Southern Maine before progressing to the Yale School of Drama, which he left with a Master's degree in Fine Arts.
 After a time in the American Repertory Theatre, he moved to Broadway where he met his future wife, Brooke Adams, whom he married in 1992.
 She had an adopted daughter, Josie, who was three years old at the time that Tony and Brooke married.
 Tony adopted Brooke's own adopted child, Josie Lynn (born 1989) when she was eight.
 In 1994, the couple adopted another daughter, Sophie (born 1993).
 Tony's first audition after arriving in Los Angeles was for Italian cabdriver Antonio Scarpacci in the long-running sitcom Wings (1990), which also starred Tim Daly and Steven Weber.
 Tony next had roles in Men in Black (1997), Men in Black II (2002), Galaxy Quest (1999) and Thir13en Ghosts (2001).
 However, his biggest break came, playing the obsessive-compulsive detective Adrian Monk in Monk (2002).
 The series made him a star and earned him four straight Emmy Award nominations between 2003 and 2006, for Outstanding Lead Actor in a Comedy Series.
 Tony won the award in 2003, 2005 and 2006, proving how popular he has become after the success of "Monk", which has been both brilliant and popular work during all its seasons.More

 David KrumholtzActorDavid Krumholtz was born on May 15, 1978 in Queens, New York City, New York, USA.
-He is an actor and producer, known for The Deuce (2017), Sausage Party (2016) and Slums of Beverly Hills (1998).
+He is an actor and producer, known for The Deuce (2017), The Plot Against America (2020) and Numb3rs (2005).
 He has been married to Vanessa Britting since May 22, 2010.
 They have two children.More

 Joan CusackActorActress Joan Cusack was born in New York City, New York, and is the daughter of Nancy (née Carolan) and Dick Cusack.
 Her father was an advertising executive, writer and actor, and her mother was a math teacher.
 Her siblings - Susie Cusack, John Cusack, Ann Cusack and Bill Cusack also act.
 Her family is of Irish descent.
 Raised in Evanston, Illinois, Cusack was actively encouraged to explore her creativity by her parents, and as a child she joined the Piven Theater Workshop.
 She went on to learn and perform improvisation at the Story Theater and The Ark.
 Later she attended the University of Wisconsin-Madison, graduating with a bachelor's degree in English.
 Whilst at university, Cusack took some small film roles, but her big break came after graduation, when she joined the cast of the legendary "Saturday Night Live."
 However, she only stayed for a season before moving on to explore other projects.
 In 1987, she produced a memorable turn in the acclaimed Broadcast News (1987), and she was Oscar nominated for her performance in Working Girl (1988).
 Other notable films include Addams Family Values (1993), Grosse Pointe Blank (1997) and In & Out (1997), which earned her a second Oscar nomination.
 She also provided, superbly, the voice of Jessie the Yodeling Cowgirl in Toy Story 2 (1999) and Toy Story 3 (2010).
 On television she scored a role on "Shameless," with her work garnering her an Emmy nomination.
 Joan Cusack is married to an attorney, Dick Burke.
 They have two sons - Dylan and Miles.More